jjallaire/openai-evals-api/README.md

 ``` bash
 PYTHONPATH="." oaieval --registry_path=arithmetic  gpt-3.5-turbo arithmetic
 ```

-Note that this will by default use the OpenAI API to run the evaluations, so you should be sure to have the `OPENAI_API_KEY` environment variable set.

 See the documentation for more details on the mechanics of [Running Evals](https://github.com/openai/evals/blob/main/docs/run-evals.md).